publishpress/PublishPress-Checklists/plugin/readme.txt

 * Changed:
 * Improved settings merging the checkbox and the action list for each requirement
+* Changed order for Categories and Tags to stay together in the list

 * Fixed:
 * Removed .DS_Store file from the package